 Every Sunday, the church outside my window rings its bell for about 15 minutes, accompanied by the neighbor dog forlornly howling.
-I think no matter where you live in New York, you probably have a local bell whose low tolling or frantic chiming either helps you keep the time or is slowly driving you mad.
+I think no matter where you live in New York, you probably have a local bell whose low tolling or frantic chiming is familiar.

 Stephen Vitiello turned that idea into an art installation on the High Line.
 Called A Bell for Every Minute, he recorded bells from throughout the city, including the stock exchange bell, bike bells, even the bell in the gate of my beloved Green-Wood Cemetery.